Rancho Cordova, California: Spanish and Mexican land grants

+Gold Rush era

 In the Gold Rush era of mid-19th-century California, placer mining took place around Rancho Cordova, and some traces of it can still be found.
 The elevation of the generally level terrain is approximately 118 ft above mean sea level.
 Lone Star Gravel Company and other companies have historically extracted younger gravels at depths of 30 to 40 ft without encountering groundwater, which is characteristically found at about 100 ft.
 Partially confined groundwater generally flows to the southwest.

-In 1844, the Mexican governor of California granted 35,000 acres on the south bank of the American River to the American entrepreneur William Leidesdorff.
-He died in 1848 and the property, which he called Rancho Río de los Americanos, passed to his mother, Anne Marie Spark.
-Captain Joseph Folsom purchased the Rancho from the heirs and founded a town in 1855 which he named after himself – Folsom.
-The old Leidesdorff adobe was constructed in 1846 in the vicinity of Routier Station.

 As the miners left Sacramento traveling to the foothills in search of gold, way stations grew up along the first dirt trails, and later more formal roads, that took travelers east.
 Commercial establishments, hotels, or ‘stations’ were developed at one-mile intervals along the route.
 Many of the stations ultimately also became the US Post Office for their area, and many of these early settlers served as postmaster or postmistress.

 Travelers and miners apparently headed out L Street from Sacramento (the approximate alignment of present-day Folsom Blvd) along a plank, or macadam, road that ended at present day Bradshaw Road.
 Brighton, also called Five Mile Station, was the site of three inns.
 One inn, the Magnolia House, established in 1849, was the first stop on the Pony Express Route.
 The location is today marked by the old Brighton Station building, visible on the south side of Folsom Boulevard where the overpasses for Highway 50 and the light rail are located.
-One closer stop, at four miles, was known as Hoboken or Norristown, in the vicinity of CSUS.
+One closer stop, at four miles, was known as Hoboken or Norristown, in the vicinity of California State University, Sacramento.
 The old Perkins building, where the Jackson Highway leaves Folsom Boulevard, and Manlove were both locations for way stations.

 The vicinity of Bradshaw was Ten Mile Station, the Patterson's "American Fork House", established in 1852, and the beginning of large farms, vineyards, and orchards.
 Up the road was Routier Station, established in 1871.
 Mrs. Mayhew left Mayhew Station to take over as Post Mistress at Routier Station when the post office opened in 1887.
 Mr. Patterson was Postmaster there for a while also.
 Joseph Routier was widely renowned for many years for the quality of his produce.
 In 1866 the railroad built the train station between Folsom Boulevard and the tracks due to the size and dependability of the crop, and the need for a formal packing shed to house the produce waiting for the train.
 (The station still exists as Pfingst Realty Mr. Pfingst died in 2007; the structure is owned by his daughter.)